ni6o6/sb/README.md

 ## Output file format
 1. chr
-2. Start position (10k window with 5k sliding.
-The windows are stitched if the p-value is lower than or equal to 0.001.)
+2. Start position of CIS (10k window with 5k sliding.
+The windows are stitched if the p-value is lower than or equal to 0.001).
-3. End position
+3. End position of CIS.
 4. The counts of the insertion sites in the 10k window.
-The counts are joined by commma in the stitched windows.
+The counts are joined by comma in the stitched windows.
-5. p-values for each windows.
+5. p-values for each window.
 6. Minimum p-value in the stitched windows.
-7. Sample IDs which has the insertion in the windows.
+7. Sample IDs which have the insertion in the windows.
 8. SimpleRepeat score (http://hgdownload.soe.ucsc.edu/goldenPath/mm10/database/simpleRepeat.txt.gz, https://genome.ucsc.edu/cgi-bin/hgTables?db=hg19&hgta_group=rep&hgta_track=simpleRepeat&hgta_table=simpleRepeat&hgta_doSchema=describe+table+schema)
 9. SimpleRepeat sequence
 10. Segmental Duplication	(http://genome.ucsc.edu/cgi-bin/hgTables?db=mm10&hgta_group=varRep&hgta_track=genomicSuperDups&hgta_table=genomicSuperDups&hgta_doSchema=describe+table+schema)
 11. The count of insertions in the stitched window.
 12. The total number of the insertion positions.
-13. Gene annotations for each insertion position (gene name | direction of the transcript).
+13. Gene annotations for each CIS (gene name | direction of the transcript).
 14. The relationship of the direction of Sleeping beauty and the transcript.
 15. Human_homolog
 16. Frequency in TCGA Colorectal cancers.	(https://www.cbioportal.org/study/summary?id=coadread_tcga_pan_can_atlas_2018)